Portosystemic Encephalopathy

 Cerebrospinal fluid examination is not routinely necessary; the only usual abnormality is mild protein elevation.

-Other potentially reversible disorders that could cause similar manifestations (eg, infection, subdural hematoma, hypoglycemia, intoxication) should be ruled out.
+Other potentially reversible disorders that could cause similar manifestations (eg, infection, subdural hematoma, hypoglycemia, intoxication) should be exclude.
 If portosystemic encephalopathy is confirmed, the precipitating cause should be sought.

 Treatment of Portosystemic Encephalopathy